-Future Consumer Price Inflation: the assumption for future retail price inflation less 0.80% per annum.
+Future Consumer Price Inflation: the assumption for future retail price inflation less 1.0% p.a. pre 2030, and RPI curve less 0% p.a. thereafter.

 Pension Increases: derived from the future retail and consumer price inflation rates, using the Black-Scholes model with a volatility assumption of 1.75% per annum, allowing for the relevant caps and floors on pension increases according to the provisions in the Scheme's rules.